Skip to main content

 L-Carnitine and Reduced Systolic Blood Pressure

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Many of the studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-The meta-analysis (2024, highest quality) showed high heterogeneity (I²=85%), indicating inconsistent results across trials.
-One RCT found that L-carnitine alone was not effective, though co-supplementation with synbiotic showed benefit — suggesting limited standalone effect on blood pressure.
+Many of the included studies did not reach statistical significance, reinforcing a null effect.
+The meta-analysis showed high heterogeneity (I² = 85%), suggesting variability across underlying trials.
+One RCT found that L-carnitine alone did not reduce SBP, but co-supplementation with synbiotic did, indicating potential for combination effects.

 Doses used in studies